The Higgs boson: CERN's quest to discover the elusive God particle

 Large Hadron Collider turned on again, reaches record energy levels

 For the first time in 2012, scientists have turned on the Large Hadron Collider (LHC) in Switzerland.
-Two stable proton beams were collided at four different observation points in the LHC for the experiment, and the team at CERN cranked up the energy of each beam to 4 teraelectronvolts (TeV).
-The resultant collision set a new world record of 8 TeV of collision energy — levels which should help extend current research.
-As CERN's Steve Myers explains, scientists had felt safe to crank up the...
+Two stable proton beams were collided in four different observation points in the LHC.
+For the experiment, the team at CERN cranked up the energy of each beam to 4 teraelectronvolts.

 Find the Higgs Boson in 'Ms. Particle-Man' for iOS and browsers